jcreedcmu/deptypes-example/README.md

 What's annoying
 ---------------

 In my reducer, I don't statically know that only some actions will get dispatched from some states.
+I don't like all of the "should be unreachable"-commented checks in [`reduce.ts`](https://github.com/jcreedcmu/deptypes-example/blob/main/src/reduce.ts).

 What I think I want
 -------------------